quailyquaily/quaily-docs/docs/writer/compose-online.md

 # Writing Articles Online

 > This document explains how to use Quaily's online editor to write articles.
-If you use Markdown editors like Obsidian, you can refer to the "[Obsidian Plugin](./obsidian-plugin.md)".
+If you use Markdown editors like Obsidian, you can refer to the "[📝 Write with Favorite Editor and Publish to Quaily](https://quaily.com/blog/p/write-with-favorite-editor-and-publish-to-quaily)".

 ## Article Title and Slug